Harpactira pulchripes

 Harpactira pulchripes, also known as the golden blue-legged baboon spider, is a bright yellow-bodied and metallic blue-legged tarantula found in South Africa.
 It was first described by Reginald Innes Pocock in 1901.
 It is a very highly desired tarantula in the European and American tarantula keeping hobby.

 Its specific name pulchripes is derived from Latin "pulchripes" meaning the "beautiful foot".

 Description

 Harpactira pulchripes has metallic blue legs.
 This blue color stretches from the tarsus all the way to the trochanter, where it changes to a vivid orange or yellow.
 Its carapace is orange or yellow with some black patterning which is the same with the opisthosoma.
-They are sexually dimorphic, as the males have longer legs and females have duller colors.
+They are sexually dimorphic, as the males have longer legs and duller colors.
 Females reach a maximum diagonal leg span of 14 cm while males reach 10 cm.
 Females live to around 12 years, while males only live to 2 to 3 years.
 This spider has medically significant venom, though there is little information about its strength.